tokio-rs/website/content/tokio/tutorial/shared-state.md

 which would result in a deadlock as the task waiting to lock the mutex would prevent the task holding the mutex from releasing the mutex.

+Keep in mind that some mutex crates implement `Send` for their MutexGuards.
+In this case, there is no compiler error, even if you hold a MutexGuard across an `.await`.
+The code compiles, but it deadlocks!

-We will discuss some approaches to fix the error message below:
+We will discuss some approaches to avoid these issues below:

 [send-bound]: spawning#send-bound

 ## Restructure your code to not hold the lock across an `.await`

-We have already seen one example of this in the snippet above, but there are some more robust ways to do this.
-For example, you can wrap the mutex in a struct, and only ever lock the mutex inside non-async methods on that struct.
+The safest way to handle a mutex is to wrap it in a struct, and lock the mutex only inside non-async methods on that struct.
 ```rust
 use std::sync::Mutex;